22 April 2024 | Updated 11 November 20247 min read

 Before your flight, check your airline's website or look for a wi-fi symbol as you board.
 Check out our list of airlines that offer free, paid or no wi-fi, below.

-As of 3 April 2024, the British flag carrier began offering Executive Club members free messaging on all wi-fi-enabled aircraft.
+The British flag carrier offers Executive Club members free messaging on all wi-fi-enabled aircraft.
 For more extensive internet use, British Airways offers a 'Browse' package (including browsing, social media, emails) and a 'Stream' package (including streaming services).
 Prices vary depending on flight duration.

 JetBlue provides complimentary, high-speed wi-fi at every seat, supporting a wide range of online activities from browsing to streaming.
 Coverage is primarily within the US, with extended areas abroad, subject to variability due to factors like weather.